see-mike-out/erie-documentation/docs/encoding/time.md

 ## Simiultaneous timing

 The `simultaneous` timing makes all the tones played at the same time (each tone's start time is 0).
-It is recommended to use a separate `duration` channel or `time2` channel with a nominal channel.
+It is recommended to use a separate `duration` channel with a nominal channel.
 In this case, speech channels (`speechBefore`, `speechAfter`) are not supported (ignored).

 <code-groups>